IKnowU27735300/Community-Hub/README.md

 <body>
     <div class="container">
         <h1> 🫂 Event-Vista 🫂 </h1>
-        <p class="lead">Welcome to the <strong>Community Hub</strong> project!
+        <p class="lead">Welcome to the <strong>Event-Vista</strong> project!
 Connect, create, and manage community events seamlessly in a modern and intuitive platform.</p>

    <nav>
             <a href="#installation">Installation</a><br>